[Move your mouse over each course below and click to view its projects]

 (Co-authors Patrick Holness and Christopher Farrell)

-A PechaKucha presentation that applies the concepts of a learning organization from Peter Senge's The Fifth Discipline: The Art & Practice of The Learning Organization and a blended learning environment from Horn & Staker's Blended: Using Disruptive Innovation to Improve Schools.
+A PechaKucha presentation that applies the systems thinking concepts of a learning organization from Peter Senge's The Fifth Discipline: The Art & Practice of The Learning Organization and a blended learning environment from Horn & Staker's Blended: Using Disruptive Innovation to Improve Schools.

 © 2018 Web Design by Krista Welz